camartinezbu/covid-dashboard-colombia/README.md

 Then, load and run the `preparations.R` file up until line 32.
 If you want to know how the included shapefile was created, run lines 32 to 43.

-After that, you can run the dashboard by opening either `ui.R` or `server.R` and clicking the Run App button from withing RStudio or by typing
+After that, you can run the dashboard by opening either `ui.R` or `server.R` and clicking the Run App button from withing RStudio or by typing:

 ```r
 shiny::runApp("app")